mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 The Jira issue is created and opened in a new browser tab.
 The **Summary** and **Description** fields are pre-populated from the vulnerability's details.

-Unlike GitLab issues, the status of whether a Jira issue is Open or Closed does not display in GitLab UI.
+Unlike GitLab issues, the status of whether a Jira issue is open or closed does not display in GitLab UI.

 ## Linked issues